Turbulent Transport in Tokamak-plasmas: A Thermodynamic Approach: Testing the validity of the PDE ( ) for FTU-plasma in Turbulent Regime

 Assumption {\bf i)} states that the {\it transport coefficients are isotropic in the space of the thermodynamic forces} while assumption {\bf ii)} states that the {\it transport coefficients depend only on the entropy production}.
-We have analysed both cases.
-For simplicity we report here only the results relating to the first case {\bf i)}.
+We have analyzed both cases.
+In this work, we report only the results relating to the first case {\bf i)}.
 The procedure for treating case {\bf ii)} is quite similar to case {\bf i)}, albeit it is a little more complicated.